boomerang-io/docs/flow/introduction/overview.md

 # Overview

-Modernize and supercharge your automation with a powerful no-code event driven Workflow automation tool, built cloud native on top of Kubernetes<sup>®</sup>.
+Modernize and supercharge your automation with a powerful no-code event driven Workflow automation tool.
 It enables new ways of approaching your business Tasks or combine with existing tools to extend your current workloads.

-Supporting the no-code paradigm with out-of-the-box Tasks, Boomerang Flow offers extensibility to bring your own Tasks, while providing custom container support.
+Supporting the no-code paradigm with out-of-the-box Tasks, and offering extensibility to bring your own Tasks, while providing custom container support for the more advanced use cases.

 Create your next Workflow to produce an end-to-end process that executes a series of Tasks.

-> **Note**: Boomerang Flow is an open source project part of Boomerang-io.
+> **Note**: Boomerang Flow is an open source project part of Boomerang-io, built cloud native on top of Kubernetes<sup>®</sup>

 ## Benefits